ajroach42/ajroach42.github.io/_posts/2020-05-02-old-computers-and-gizmos-for-sale.md

 ## Gateway Handbook 486

 Handbook 486 + Battery Pack + charger - Runs FreeDOS from CF card.
 Screen is a little low contrast, common for these machines.
+Mouse is ... finicky.

 $125